-Our existing tariff classes are economically efficient25 because customers within each of our existing tariff classes place similar demands on our network.
-Grouping customers into these network tariff classes therefore means that customers with similar characteristics and similar demands on our network face similar price signals.26 Our existing tariff classes also avoid unnecessary transaction costs.27
+Our existing tariff classes are economically efficient27 because customers within each of our existing tariff classes place similar demands on our network.
+Grouping customers into these network tariff classes therefore means that customers with similar characteristics and similar demands on our network face similar price signals.28 Our existing tariff classes also avoid unnecessary transaction costs.29

-Our tariff class definitions also ensure customers with micro-generation facilities are allocated to the same tariff class as those customers without such facilities, but with a similar load profile.28
+Our tariff class definitions also ensure customers with micro-generation facilities are allocated to the same tariff class as those customers without such facilities, but with a similar load profile.30

-Endeavour Energy also provides customer-specific or customer-requested services - referred to as alternative control services.
-The full cost of alternative control services is recovered from the relevant customer.
-The AER determines the price, or the unit rates used in quoting for an alternative control service.
+Endeavour Energy also provides customer-specific or customer-requested services - referred to as Alternative Control Service (ACS).
+The full cost of ACS is recovered from the relevant customer.
+The AER determines the price, or the unit rates used in quoting for an ACS.

-28 The Rules, clause 6.18.4(a)(3).
+30 The Rules, clause 6.18.4(a)(3).

-24 The Rules, clause 6.18.4(a)(1).
+26 The Rules, clause 6.18.4(a)(1).

-25 The Rules, clause 6.18.3(d)(1).
+27 The Rules, clause 6.18.3(d)(1).

-26 The Rules, clause 6.18.4(a)(2).
+28 The Rules, clause 6.18.4(a)(2).

-27 The Rules, clause 6.18.3(d)(2).
+29 The Rules, clause 6.18.3(d)(2).

-The AER has classified the following categories of direct control services as alternative control services:
+We propose the following categories of direct control services as ACS:

 - ancillary network services;

-- metering;

 - public lighting; and

 - security lights (Nightwatch).

-Endeavour Energy proposes that customers that use these categories of service form our alternative control service tariff classes.
-A summary of our alternative control service tariff classes is set out in Table 7.
+Endeavour Energy proposes that customers that use these categories of service form our ACS tariff classes.
+A summary of our ACS tariff classes is set out in Table 7.

-Table 7: Endeavour Energy alternative control tariff classes
+Table 7: Endeavour Energy ACS tariff classes

 Customer type Tariff class Service characteristics Retailers and ASPs on behalf of customers Ancillary Network Services Would include authorisations, inspections, permits, site establishment, connections/disconnections and conveyancing information.
 Service is initiated only at customer request.
-Low voltage customers consuming less than 160MW p.a.
-Metering Provision of Type 5 and Type 6 metering assets.
-Meter reading services for Type 5 and 6 metering assets.
-Retirement of Type 5 and 6 metering assets.
 Public space illuminators (generally local councils) Public Lighting Provision of public lighting infrastructure.
 Maintenance of public lighting infrastructure.
 Retirement of public lighting infrastructure.
 Customer requested flood lighting services Security Lights (Nightwatch) Provision of lighting infrastructure.
 Maintenance of lighting infrastructure.
 Supply of energy for lighting service.

-We consider our proposed alternative control service tariff classes to be economically efficient.29 This is because customers within each of our existing tariff classes place similar demands on our resources - by grouping our customers into these network tariff classes we believe that customers with similar service requirements will pay consistent prices as determined by the AER's form of control.
+We consider our proposed ACS tariff classes to be economically efficient.31 This is because customers within each of our existing tariff classes place similar demands on our resources - by grouping our customers into these network tariff classes we believe that customers with similar service requirements will pay consistent prices as determined by the AER's form of control.